 Break Down Tasks

-This free work breakdown structure Excel template from ProjectManager.com is a hierarchical and incremental breakdown of the project.
+This free work breakdown structure Excel template from ProjectManager is a hierarchical and incremental breakdown of the project.
 There is a task list for each phase of the project, which is then broken down into subtasks.
 Those tasks and subtasks are then arranged in a tree structure, which is similar to a flowchart.

-You start with the end of the project and work backwards, breaking every step into smaller ones in terms of size, duration and responsibility.
+You start with the end of the project and work backward, breaking every step into smaller ones in terms of size, duration and responsibility.
 All these steps will lead you to that final point at which you started on schedule and within budget.

-The WBS template is a framework for planning and controlling a project and provides the bases from which a statement of work can be developed.
+The WBS template is a framework for planning and controlling a project and provides the basis from which a statement of work can be developed.
 It also helps lead to the reporting of scheduling, cost and resources.
 These and other project management documents all draw from the work breakdown structure.

 What’s Inside Our WBS Template?